opsone-ch/documentation/services/redis.rst

   extension = redis.so

-.. hint:: see :ref:`php.ini` for details
+.. hint:: see :ref:`Custom PHP configuration <php.ini>` for details

 Debugging
 ---------